Work being done to repair, preserve World War II POW stonework

-Fort Leonard Wood post headquarters building in 1975.
-In April 2026, historic stonework constructed by World War II prisoners of war is being repaired and preserved on Fort Leonard Wood.
-The work includes sidewalks, steps, retaining walls and stone-lined drainage ditches still at the site on Missouri Avenue.
+FORT LEONARD WOOD, Mo. — Historic stonework constructed by World War II prisoners of war is being repaired and preserved this month on Fort Leonard Wood.

+The work, which is being done at the former location of the World War II-era Post Headquarters complex along Missouri Avenue, includes the sidewalks, steps, retaining walls and stone lined drainage ditches still at the site.

+According to Stephanie Nutt, Fort Leonard Wood’s archaeologist and cultural resources manager, the work is being completed for a few reasons, to include historical value, and is necessary to maintain and preserve the stonework’s “unique” features.

 |Date Taken: